Practical Guide: ITP, the tax to know before investing in Spain

 • Purchase of social housing.

-Criteria vary from one Autonomous Community to another.
-Check the conditions specific to your region of purchase.
+The criteria vary according to the autonomous communities.
+Check the specific conditions for your region of purchase.

-• Fines of up to 150% of the cost of the work.
+• Fines up to 150% of the amount of the work.

 • Complications when reselling the property.

-• Check ITP rates in your area before finalizing your purchase.
+• Check the ITP rates in your region before finalizing your purchase.

 • Keep a copy of all documents relating to your purchase.

-What is ITP and to whom does it apply?
+What is ITP and who does it apply to?

-ITP is a regional tax in Spain, applicable to the purchase of second-hand property.
-Rates vary from region to region.
+ITP is a regional tax in Spain, applicable when purchasing a resale property.
+Rates vary by region.

 How is ITP calculated?

-By applying the regional rate to the property's reference value.
+By applying the regional rate to the reference value of the property.

-Payment must be made within 30 working days of signing the deed of sale.
+Payment must be made within 30 working days following the signing of the deed of sale.

 Share the Post: